microsoftgraph/microsoft-graph-docs-contrib/concepts/overview.md

 ## Access Microsoft Graph at scale

 Microsoft Graph data connect provides a set of tools to access data on Microsoft Graph at scale, while allowing administrators granular consent and full control over their Microsoft Graph data.
 Data connect streamlines the delivery of this data to Microsoft Azure.

-Using Azure tools, you can build intelligent apps that:
+Using Azure tools, you can then build intelligent apps that:

 - Find you the closest expert on a topic to you in your organization
 - Automate knowledge base creation